helix-editor/spellbook/docs/CONTRIBUTING.md

 ## Benchmarking

-There are a few benchmarks in the `benches/` directory which use the nightly benchmarking feature.
-When using Rustup, use `cargo +nightly bench` before and after a change to see the difference in timings.
-Note that the timing each benchmark might vary slightly between runs: the timing of a case swaying plus or minus 5% is not unusual.
+There are a few benchmarks in the `benches/` directory which use the [Criterion](https://github.com/bheisler/criterion.rs) harness, so they run on stable Rust with plain `cargo bench`.
+Criterion saves the results of each run, so running `cargo bench` before and after a change reports the difference automatically (e.g. `change: -3.1% (p = 0.00)`).
+Note that the timing of each benchmark might vary slightly between runs: a case swaying plus or minus 5% is not unusual.
 Run the benchmark multiple times to get a feel for how a change impacted performance.

+To run a single benchmark target, pass its name: `cargo bench --bench check`.
+Criterion also accepts a filter to run a subset of cases, e.g. `cargo bench -- check/fr_FR`.